Joelnguetoum/generalizer/readme/anti-unification.md

 An example is

-    $ generaliser lgg example1.txt -v
+    $ generalizer lgg example1.txt -v

 or

-    $ generaliser lgg example1.txt --verbose
+    $ generalizer lgg example1.txt --verbose

 The same flag remain available for the command clgg.

-#### dot

-The flag dot creates a .dot file and a png depicting the computation history of the least general generalisations.

-An example is

-    $ generaliser lgg example1.txt -d

-or

-    $ generaliser lgg example1.txt --dot
+#### Rule Fail for the computation sclgg

+To use the rule $\textsf{Fail}$ for the anti-unification, use the flag -f.